 - Alcohol Can Dry Your Hair

-Most perfumes contain 60 to 70% alcohol as a volatile solvent and carrier agent.
+Most perfumes contain 60 to 70% alcohol as a volatile solventi XAn organic compound that provides suitable consistency to a product and evaporates quickly without causing any skin damage. and carrieri XA base material that carries the fragrance of a product and determines its form and strength. agent.
 However, short-chained alcohol contains fewer carbon atoms due to which it acts as a potent drying agent.
 Prolonged usage and exposure to alcohol can make the hair rough, dry, frizzy, and brittle leading to breakage.

 - The Scents Could Be A Problem

-The chemical substances and synthetic fragrances in perfumes can damage your hair.
+The chemical substances and synthetic fragrances in Eau de toilette can damage your hair.
 Studies show that makeup and personal care items contain harsh chemicals that have been linked to male genital birth defects and altered pregnancy outcomes in animals.
-Diethyl phthalate found in perfumes is also a major cause for concern due to its adverse effects on health (1).
+Diethyl phthalatei XAn odorless solvent that makes the scent last longer in perfumes but may cause many severe and long-term health issues. found in perfumes is also a major cause for concern due to its adverse effects on health (1).

 Synthetic fragrances can strip the natural oils of your hair and scalp.
 This leads to tangles and frizz, making your hair appear straw-like.
 If you are dealing with dandruff, it can worsen itching and flaking.